kenrotaris/chrome-speed-reading-extension/README.md

 <img src="images/logo.png" alt="Logo" width="100" style="vertical-align: middle; margin-right: 10px; display: inline;"/>

-**BoldSpeed** is a Chrome extension designed to enhance reading speed by applying bold formatting to the first portion of words on a webpage based on their length.
-This visual aid can help users to scan and absorb textual content more efficiently.
+**BoldSpeed** is a free Google Chrome extension that enhances reading speed by applying bold formatting to the first portion of words on web pages.
+This method simplifies the visual scanning of text, aiding quick comprehension and efficiency.
+Although similar to popular tools like Bionic Reading, BoldSpeed adopts a more straightforward approach by focusing on percentage-based text enhancement without additional complexities.
+Perfect for anyone looking to improve their online reading experience for free, BoldSpeed offers a user-friendly solution to navigate and absorb digital content swiftly.

 ## Features